 Although cattle, sheep and goats were domesticated in parts of the Middle East and central Asia over 9,000 years ago, there is no evidence that these animals were milked.
 Written texts, paintings, drawings and analysis of dairy fat residues on pottery fragments suggest that people started exploiting these animals for milk between 6,000 and 8,000 years ago (Evershed et al., 2008; Salque et al., 2013).

-Although this sounds like a long time ago,

-in evolutionary terms it is the blink of an eye.
-The fossils of modern humans date back nearly seven million years and if that were represented as a twelve-hour clock, starting at midday and now at midnight, we would have begun dairy farming less than one minute ago.
+Although this sounds like a long time ago, in evolutionary terms it is the blink of an eye.
+The fossils of modern Cow's milk is meant to get a calf to triple his or her weight within a year to an adult weight of a whopping 300-400 kg.
+We, on the other hand, are the slowest growing mammal, taking about 14-18 years to reach adult weight. humans (hominins) date back nearly seven million years and if that were represented as a twelve-hour clock, starting at midday and now at midnight, we would have begun dairy farming less than one minute ago.
+Also, early dairy farming was practised on a tiny scale compared to today, with most societies eating very little, in stark contrast to our post-Second World War binge on dairy.

-cow's milk

-is meant to get a calf

-to triple his or her weight

-within a year to an adult

-weight of a whopping 300400kg.
-We, on the other hand,

-are the slowest growing

-mammal taking about 18

-years to reach adult

-weight.

-t Also, early dairy farming was practised on a tiny scale compared to today, with most societies eating very little, in stark contrast to our post-Second World War binge on dairy.
 In the last 30 years, the average herd size in the UK has more than quadrupled.
 The cows themselves are being pushed beyond their biological limits, selectively bred to produce more and more milk.
-For example, in the UK milk production has more than doubled in recent years.
-In the 1970s, a cow produced an average of 12 litres (21 pints) per day but by 2015 it had skyrocketed to 26 litres (46 pints) per day (AHDB Dairy, 2016).
-High yielding cows produce an astonishing 51 litres (90 pints) a day (Farmer's Weekly, 2018).

-COWS MILK: IDEAL FOR CALVES NOT HUMANS

-The composition of milk varies widely from animal to animal, providing the perfect first food for the young of that species.
+In the UK in 1975, a cow produced an average of 13 litres (23 pints) daily but by 2021 it had skyrocketed to 27 litres (47 pints) daily (AHDB Dairy, 2021; Uberoi, 2021).
+And that's just the average, some cows produce almost twice that much.
+COW'S MILK: IDEAL FOR CALVES, NOT HUMANS The composition of milk varies widely from animal to animal, providing the perfect first food for the young of that species.
 A seal's milk is extraordinarily fatty (50 per cent fat) so that seal pups can grow very quickly, depositing a thick layer of blubber that will protect them from the cold and sustain them as they learn to hunt.
 Just as we are different from seals, we are not exactly the same as cows either!
 It won't surprise you, then, that cow's milk is very different from human milk - which is why we mustn't give ordinary cow's milk, condensed milk, dried or evaporated milk to a child under the age of one.
 If a human baby is given cow's milk, it has to be changed into a formula that attempts to replicate human milk.

-Cow's milk is meant to help a calf grow very rapidly indeed, reaching 47-63 stone (300-400kg) within a year.
-We, on the other hand, take about 18 years to reach adult weight (a woman of 5'4" has an average weight of about 10 stone 3lbs (65kg); a 6' man has an average weight of 13 stone (83kg)).
+Cow's milk is meant to help a calf grow very rapidly indeed, reaching 47-63 stone (300-400 kg) within a year.
+We, on the other hand, take about 14-18 years to reach adult weight (a woman of 5'4" has an average weight of about 10 stone 3 lbs (65 kg); a 6' man has an average weight of 13 stone (83 kg).
 So, we have very different rates of growth and while cow's milk and human milk contain a similar percentage of water, the relative amounts of fat, carbohydrate, protein, vitamins and minerals vary widely.
-So let's look at four of these main nutrients (for more information see the White Lies report at scarydairy.org.uk/whiteliesreport).
+So, let's look at four of these main nutrients (for more information see the White Lies report at viva.org.uk/materials/white-lies).
 The weight gain of calves during their first year is nearly 40 times greater than that of breastfed human infants.
 One big reason why cow's milk and human milk are so different.